A little forward planning can take the pressure off relocating. Here are 20 tips how to lessen the stress.

 Don’t waste this opportunity to declutter, advises The Art of Decluttering’s Amy Revell (theartofdecluttering.com.au).
 “You’ll save on moving costs, and packing and unpacking will be quicker,” she says.

 Make sure you have packing tape and dispensers, permanent markers, labels, bulldog clips for cords and a retractable knife.
 Invest in plenty of protective wrap: foam, bubble, or tissue or butcher’s paper.
+Check out our wide range of moving supplies available online and in-store.

 Tip: moving can generate a lot of rubbish.
 Wherever possible, opt for recyclable or sustainable materials to minimise your impact.